UAD Caine Side Effects

 For Healthcare Professionals

-Applies to lidocaine: compounding powder, injectable solution
+Applies to lidocaine: compounding powder, injectable solution, intravenous solution

 The overall incidence of adverse side effects of lidocaine (the active ingredient contained in UAD Caine) in a study of 750 patients was 6.3%.
 Adverse drug reactions were more common in patients with acute myocardial infarction, congestive heart failure, and liver disease.
 In another large study of 285 patients with suspected or documented acute myocardial infarction who received prophylactic intravenous lidocaine, more adverse events occurred in patients who received drug versus patients who received placebo.
 The most adverse events were recorded within the first hour of therapy in patients who eventually proved not to have myocardial infarction.
 Adverse events were not necessarily correlated with high lidocaine levels.